dantleech/blog/content/posts/2025/10-16-rouen.md

 woke in the AirBnB at around 7:30 having told the host the night previously that I'd accept his offer of coffee at 8am.
 I joined him and he served me waffles (or _Gauffres_) and I was able to help myself to coffee.
-We had a good conversation in French (he didn't speak any English), the longest conversation in French I've had in years.
+We had a good conversation in French (he didn't speak any English).
 He was a chef, the house used to be his restaurant and it was currently for sale.
 "I try and do a good deed every day" he said, whether it was giving me free breakfast or giving somebody a lift from the station.
-He got 5 stars and I got a good breakfast.
+He got 5 star review and I got a good breakfast.

 ![Camera/IMG_20251016_094344_525.jpg](/images/mannheim2025/202510152106-beauvais.jpg)
 *Beauvais*